tannerdolby/cpp-markdown-parser/README.md

 3. item three
 ```

-and will be transform the Markdown to HTML:
+and will transform the Markdown to HTML:

 ```html
 <h1 class="greeting">Hello World!</h1>